The Deep End

 Most Recents

 The Deep End is a collection of longer-form essays on the inner life.
-These pieces emerge from questions that arise in clinical work and lived experience, and they explore themes such as self-criticism, ambition, intimacy, meaning, and the ways people become stuck without fully understanding how.
+These pieces grow out of questions that surface in clinical work and lived experience, exploring themes such as self-criticism, ambition, intimacy, meaning, and the ways people become stuck without fully understanding how.

-The writing here is informed by psychoanalytic thinking, but it is meant to be readable and reflective rather than technical.
+The writing is informed by psychodynamic thinking but is meant to be readable and reflective rather than technical.
 These essays are not designed to offer advice or quick solutions.
-They aim to describe emotional experience as it unfolds and to put language to what often operates outside of awareness.
+Instead, they aim to describe emotional experience as it unfolds and to give language to what often operates outside awareness.

-Alongside these essays, I also share A Note from the Deep End, a shorter, more personal reflection published regularly.
+Alongside these essays, I share A Note from the Deep End, a shorter, more personal reflection published regularly.
+You can find the sign-up in the footer or on the home page.

 Men and Women Raised in Wealth: Why Success Can Feel Empty